mcclure/attlp-2020/index.md

 **An experiment**

 I'm going to try to do a stream (or series of streams?) where I learn to use antique logic-programming language Prolog, and maybe then attempt some more modern logic systems like Kanren, and explain it for viewers as I go.
-I am going to archive the links here.
+I am going to archive stream materials here.

 ### The stream